Course Calendar (Eastern Standard Time)

 - BLA (Biological Licensing Application): application and filing

-- how does a biologic differ from a drug?
+- How does a biologic differ from a drug?

-- which products require BLAs instead of NDAs?
+- Which products require BLAs instead of NDAs?

 - Why is it a “license,” rather than an “approved application”?

-2:15pm Break
+Coffee Break

-Patent Protections for Drugs and Biologics
+Patent Protections for Drug and Biologics

 - Summarizing the patenting process for drugs and biologics